 The registered owner of a design enjoys the exclusive right to apply a design to the article in the class in which the design has been registered.
 A registered owner can file an infringement suit.
 A registered design in India can be enforced by way of a civil action.
-The remedies against infringement include interim and permanent injunctions, damages and a fixed penalty of up to Rs50,000 (approximately \$820).
-A civil action enforcing a registered design can be filed before the district court where the defendant resides or carries on business or where infringement has taken place.
-In addition to using the defence of non-infringement, the infringer can use the defence of invalidity of the design on the grounds that the design lacks novelty, is indistinguishable from a known design or contains scandalous matter.
+The remedies against infringement include interim and permanent injunctions, as well as damages.
+A civil action enforcing a registered design can be filed before the district court where the defendant resides or conducts business or where infringement has taken place.
+In addition to using the defence of noninfringement, the infringer can use the defence of invalidity of the design on the grounds that the design lacks novelty, is indistinguishable from a known design or contains scandalous matter.
 If the defence of invalidity is used in a civil action, the district court no longer has jurisdiction and the suit is transferred to the high court with jurisdiction over that district court.
 Under the act, the registered owner of a design should mark the article with the word 'Regd' or 'Registered' and the registration number, except in cases of textile designs and articles made of charcoal dust.
-If the marking is missing, the owner is not entitled to claim damages.
-The Indian courts regularly deal with design infringement matters and a robust body of case law lays down the established legal principles.
+If the mark is missing, the owner is not entitled to claim damages.
+Indian courts regularly deal with design infringement matters and a robust body of case law lays down the established legal principles.